 The desired NUMA and MCDRAM modes for a KNL processor should be specified using the -C or --constraints option of Slurm's job submission commands: salloc, sbatch, and srun.
 Currently available NUMA and MCDRAM modes are shown in the table below.
 Each node's available and current NUMA and MCDRAM modes are visible in the "available features" and "active features" fields respectively, which may be seen using the scontrol, sinfo, or sview commands.
 Note that a node may need to be rebooted to get the desired NUMA and MCDRAM modes and nodes may only be rebooted when they contain no running jobs (i.e. sufficient resources may be available to run a pending job, but until the node is idle and can be rebooted, the pending job may not be allocated resources).
 Also note that the job will be charged for resources from the time of resource allocation, which may include time to reboot a node into the desired NUMA and MCDRAM configuration.

-While Slurm generally supports a very rich set of options for the node constraint options (exclusive OR, node counts for each constraint, etc.), only a simple AND operation is supported for KNL systems (specified using a comma or ampersand separator between specified constraints).
+Slurm supports a very rich set of options for the node constraint options (exclusive OR, node counts for each constraint, etc.).
+See the man pages for the salloc, sbatch and srun commands for more information about the constraint syntax.
 Jobs may specify their desired NUMA and/or MCDRAM configuration.
 If no NUMA and/or MCDRAM configuration is specified, then a node with any possible value for that configuration will be used.

 |MCDRAM||cache||All of MCDRAM to be used as cache|

 |MCDRAM||equal||MCDRAM to be used partly as cache and partly combined with primary memory|

 |MCDRAM||flat||MCDRAM to be combined with primary memory into a "flat" memory space|

 |NUMA||snc2||Sub-NUMA cluster 2|